 The pauses were sometimes long.
 One boy wanted to be a sky-diver, and another a good father.
 A girl wished to be a famous film-star and another wished to plant lots of trees.
 One grown-up wanted to resolve things with his father, and another wished to travel the world.
 Some wished to prove that they could truly be a good person, and others sought peace of mind.
 Another wished for a child.
 They then, to their surprise, received a florid and fulsome blessing through me, giving them full permission to entertain and achieve their wish. "...And when you are there, and you have attained what you seek, just remember that you asked – and you received."
 Already bowled over by their previous encounters, this one finished them off!

-I make no apologies for being a somewhat way-out visionary, and sometimes I wonder whether my ideas are ahead of their time.
+I make no apologies for being a somewhat way-out visionary, and sometimes I wonder whether my ideas are perhaps about thirty years ahead of their time.
 Yet the challenge is to demonstrate how to turn dreams into reality – and to stay alive while doing it!
 Watching the world still torturing itself, a paradoxically patient sense of urgency still wells up inside me to bring forward manageable world changes.

 The unnamed people who cooked the food, raised the marquees, fired up the wood-fired showers, taught the workshops, sat through long meetings, did the accounts and entertained the children have kept the OakDragon on its legs over time.